ankurmungekar/task-manager/frontend/README.md

 # Frontend Task Management App

-This is a Trello-like task management application built with React and TypeScript for the frontend and Node.js/Express for the backend.
+This is a task management application built with React and TypeScript for the frontend and Node.js/Express for the backend.

 ## Features